Izora Armstead: 1976–1981: Sylvester and Two Tons O' Fun

-In February 1976, friend Martha Wash auditioned as a backup singer before American singer-songwriter Sylvester and his manager Brent Thomson.
+In February 1976, Wash auditioned as a backup singer before American singer-songwriter Sylvester and his manager Brent Thomson.
 Impressed with her vocal performance, Sylvester inquired if she had another large black friend who could sing, after which she introduced him to Izora Rhodes.
-Although he referred to them simply as "the girls", Wash and Rhodes formed a musical duo called Two Tons O' Fun (sometimes referred to as "The Two Tons").
+Although he referred to them simply as "the girls", Wash and Rhodes formed a musical duo named Two Tons O' Fun (sometimes referred to as "The Two Tons").
 Two Tons O' Fun debuted as Sylvester's backing vocalists on his self-titled third album Sylvester, released in 1977.
-The duo sang backup vocals on the album's singles "Down, Down, Down" and "Over and Over", which charted at number eighteen on the Billboard Dance chart.
-In 1978, Sylvester released his fourth album Step II, which also featured The Two Tons' background vocals throughout the album.
+The duo sang backup vocals on the album's singles "Down, Down, Down" and "Over and Over", which charted at number 18 on the Billboard Dance chart.
+In 1978, Sylvester released his fourth album Step II, which featured The Two Tons' background vocals throughout the album.
 "Dance (Disco Heat)", the album's lead single which featured The Tons, peaked at number one on Billboard Dance chart and became their first number-one single on that chart.
 In 1979, Two Tons O' Fun sang background on Sylvester's live album Living Proof.
 Later that year, the duo secured their own record deal with Fantasy Records.

 On January 24, 1980, the duo released their debut self-titled album Two Tons of Fun.
 The album spawned two top-five dance singles: "Earth Can Be Just Like Heaven" and "I Got the Feeling".
 Their second album Backatcha was released later that year.
-The album spawned a single "I Depend On You" that peaked at number seventy-two on the Dance chart.
+The album spawned a single "I Depend on You" that peaked at number 72 on the Dance chart.